Joshitadhanireddy/C-Shell/README.md

 **My Custom Shell**

 This project is a custom shell written in C, designed to provide a simplified yet powerful command-line interface.
+It is my OSN (Operating Systems & Networks) mini-project-1.

 **To Compile**